swiftlang/swift-evolution/proposals/nnnn-regex-syntax-run-time-construction.md

 - `\W`: Non-word character.
 - `\X`: Any extended grapheme cluster.

-Precise definitions of character classes is discussed in [Character Classes for String Processing](https://forums.swift.org/t/pitch-character-classes-for-string-processing/52920).
+Precise definitions of character classes is discussed in [Unicode for String Processing][pitches].

 #### Unicode scalars